Support with managing your money

 You do not need an Appointee if you have a financial Lasting Power of Attorney (details below).

+There is a standard form of words you should use for the Ordinary Power of Attorney.
+There are websites that can create this by asking you a few questions, some for free and others charge.
 You can also buy a pack with advice and a form to complete.
-Available from stationery shops (like WH Smith, Rymans) or from Amazon.
+Available from stationery shops like WH Smith, Rymans or from online shops like Amazon.

 If you can’t make decisions a Deputy can be responsible for your personal welfare (such as medical treatment), or for your property and finances (called your property and affairs), or both.